FarronF/limerick-council-meetings/meetings/2023/07/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Monthly Meeting - 13th June 2023 - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th July 2023.md

 would be completed.
 The Senior Executive Engineer, Roads, Traffic and Cleansing

-advised works would be completed by the end of the year.--- 3
+advised works would be completed by the end of the year.
+---
+3

  Councillor Teskey requested an update on when works would start on the